hstarmans/TMCStepper/README.md

 ```
 make USER_C_MODULES=enter_correct_path_here/TMCStepper/micropython.cmake
 ```
-Library is not tested but does compile.
+Library compiles and is tested.
+Please note that the drives can enter a failure mode, in which they no longer work.
 Only a single function can be called which configures the motors.
 This is done using the following commands.
 ```python
 import steppers